Creating a project

 A good reward is something which you yourself would want.
 Put yourself in the shoes of a Donor.
 What would be the most unique and appealing thing you or your group could provide?
 A Donor of a sports team would probably want your team's jersey.
-A Donor of a band would probably want a CD.
+A Donor of a band would probably want a recording.
 A Donor of a drama group would probably want tickets to a play.
 If you'd want whatever's on offer then it's likely to be a good reward.

 Rewards should always have connection to your project.
 The most common rewards we've found fall into four categories:

 - Products does your project or idea lead to the production of anything?
-CDs, DVDs, prints, T-shirts or badges?
+DVDs, prints, T-shirts or badges?
 Place these at a donation level that matches their street value.

 - Mementos signed photos of your project, thanks in the credits, anything meaningful!